Tuberculosis is the deadliest infectious disease in the world. Why is it so dangerous, and what are the symptoms?

-You may think COVID-19 is the world’s deadliest infectious disease, but it’s actually tuberculosis or TB, and cases of TB are on the rise this year after a 10-year decline.
+You may assume that the flu or COVID-19 is the world’s deadliest infectious disease, but it’s actually tuberculosis or TB, and cases of TB continue to rise in Colorado and across the U.S.

 Here are some key facts about TB:

-- So far, in 2023, the number of confirmed TB cases has spiked to 80, and two people have died from TB in Colorado.
+• But in 2023, the number of confirmed TB cases spiked to 89, a sharp increase from the year before — and at least two people died from TB in Colorado in 2023.

 To learn more about TB, we consulted with Dr. Michelle Barron, UCHealth’s senior medical director of infection prevention and control.